FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/SETUP_COMPLETE.md

 # 4. Find your executable in dist/ folder

 # 5. Test it!
-cd dist/FortuvaBot
+cd dist/FortuvaEngine
-./FortuvaBot  # or FortuvaBot.exe on Windows
+./FortuvaEngine  # or FortuvaEngine.exe on Windows
 ```

 That's it! 🎉